EIS-ITS/vss-cli/docs/examples/deploy-os.rst

 Operating system
 ~~~~~~~~~~~~~~~~

-Run ``vss compute os ls`` to display the list of supported operating systems in
+Run ``vss-cli compute os ls`` to display the list of supported operating systems in
 the ITS Private Cloud.
 In order to narrow down the list to only **CentOS** operating
 systems, use the ``--filter/-f`` option which is structured
 ``<field_name>,<operator>,<value>`` and available operators are
 **eq, ne, lt, le, gt, ge, like, in**.
 So, to limit results to just **CentOS**, use
 the following filter:

+.. note:: This version of the VSS CLI supports providing OS reference
+    not only using the guestId, but also the guestFullName or Id.
+    In case of multiple results, the CLI prompts to select the right instance.

 .. code-block:: bash

-    vss compute os ls --filter guestFullName,like,CentOS%
+    vss-cli compute os ls --filter guestFullName,like,CentOS%
       id  guestId        guestFullName
     ----  -------------  -------------------
        8  centosGuest    CentOS 4/5